 Detection of morphological changes caused by chemical stress in the cyanobacterium Planktothrix agardhii using convolutional neural networks.

-Carloto, Ismael; Johnston, Pam; Pestana, Carlos J.; Lawton, Linda A.
+Carloto, Ismael; Johnston, Pamela; Pestana, Carlos J.; Lawton, Linda A.

 Doctor Pam Johnston email@example.com